-The Humane Society of Utah has an "open-door" policy.
+The Humane Society of Utah has an "open-door" policy (otherwise known as an open admissions shelter).
 We are not a limited-access facility.
-All domestic animals (excluding livestock) which are turned in to our shelter are evaluated in terms of their adoptability.
-Factors like temperament, age, health, etc. are considered before they are put up for adoption.
-The HSU adoption rates for adoptable dogs in 2011 was 100%, and 95% of the cats found good new homes.
-(The national adoption rate is only about 25%.)
+All domestic animals (excluding livestock) that are turned in to our shelter are evaluated in terms of their adoptability.
+Factors like temperament, age, health, etc. are considered before animals are put up for adoption.
+We work hard to ensure that every healthy and treatable pet that enters our facility will be placed into a loving home.

 For hours and fees please click here

 The animals that we find to be most adoptable are puppies and kittens (at least 8 weeks of age), and small-breed dogs.
 Adult cats and large mixed-breed dogs are not as highly adoptable, and we therefore recommend that if you have any of these animals, you try to place them in new homes yourself (family, friends, newspaper advertising, Internet listings, etc.) before bringing them to the Humane Society.

 We cannot accept any animal that has bitten within the last ten days.
 By law, such an animal must be taken to the local Animal Control facility.
 We also are not legally allowed to accept wildlife.
 Please contact the Utah Division of Wildlife Resources (801)538-4700 in these cases.
 In the case of skunks, raccoons, and coyotes, contact the Utah Department of Agriculture at (801)538-7100.

 Exotic animals (birds, reptiles, etc.) must be turned in with the proper caging and other specialized equipment included.